Mandir Design Ideas for Home Decor

 Let’s explore some beautiful mandir designs that blend faith with functionality.

-1. Mandir Corner with Jaali Panels
+1. Traditional Wooden Mandir with Jaali Panels

 2. Carved Wooden Mandir for the Corner